Renewable energy in Africa: Solar power

 Some plans exist to build solar farms in the deserts of North Africa to supply power for Europe.
-The Desertec project, backed by several European energy companies and banks, planned to generate renewable electricity in the Sahara desert and distribute it through a high-voltage grid for export to Europe and local consumption in North-Africa.
+The Desertec project, backed by several European energy companies and banks, planned to generate renewable electricity in the Sahara desert and distribute it through a high-voltage grid for export to Europe and local consumption in North Africa.
 Ambitions seek to provide continental Europe with up to 15% of its electricity.
-The TuNur project would supply 2GW of solar generated electricity from Tunisia to the UK.
+The TuNur project would supply 2 GW of solar generated electricity from Tunisia to the UK.

 In the Eastern and Southern Africa region, solar power has been identified as a key component in addressing the energy access deficit.
 The region's abundant sunlight offers a significant potential for solar energy to be harnessed, contributing to sustainable economic growth.
 By 2050, Sub-Saharan Africa is estimated to require around 3 billion tons of minerals and metals to support the deployment of solar energy among other renewable resources.

 Solar water pumping

 One of the most immediate and lethal problems facing many third world countries is the availability of clean drinking water.
 Solar powered technologies can help alleviate this problem with minimal cost using a combination of solar powered well pumping, a water tower or other holding tank, and a solar powered water purifier.
 These technologies require minimal maintenance, have low operational costs, and once set up, will help provide clean water for drinking and agriculture.
 With large enough reservoirs for the water that has been pumped and purified with solar powered technology, a community will be better able to withstand drought or famine.
-This reservoir water could be consumed by humans, livestock, or used to irrigate community gardens and fields, thus improving crop yields and community health.
+This reservoir water could be consumed by humans or livestock or used to irrigate community gardens and fields, thus improving crop yields and community health.
 A solar powered water purification system can be used to clean many pathogens and germs from groundwater and runoff.
-A group of these devices, filtering the water from wells or runoff could help with poor sanitation and controlling the spread of waterborne illnesses.
+A group of these devices, filtering the water from wells or runoff, could help with poor sanitation and controlling the spread of waterborne illnesses.

-Kenya may be a good candidate for testing out these systems because of its progressive and relatively well-funded department of agriculture, including the Kenya Agricultural Research Center, which provides funding and oversight to many projects investigating experimental methods and technologies.
+Kenya may be a good candidate for testing out these systems because of its relatively well-funded department of agriculture, including the Kenya Agricultural Research Center, which provides funding and oversight to many projects investigating experimental methods and technologies.